pankleks/WasherOne/README.md

 - Wash led arm (2 bodies) -> arm for UV curing LED's + block to secure arm (print 2 times -> it's used also for fan arm)
 - Wash fan arm (1 body) -> arm for drying fan

-> Tolerances are quie tight -> use included step files to modify if needed.
+> Tolerances are quite tight -> use included step files to modify if needed.
-> All files are in 3MF format - some contains multiple bodies -> print them separatelly
+> All files are in 3MF format - some contains multiple bodies -> print them separately

 ## Electronics

-Control circut is quite simple.
+Control circuit is quite simple.
 Arduino controls:
 - NEMA17 stepper motor via A4988 stepper driver.
 - MOSFET power transistor for LED and fan
 - Buttons, LED's and digital LED panel

 I have designed PCB that you can order from (for example JLCPCB), however circuit is simple enough to assemble it without dedicated PCB.
-Schematic and Gerber files are avaiable in `Electronics` folder.
+Schematic and Gerber files are available in `Electronics` folder.

 ## Assembly

-I'm sorry but I don't have time to write detailed step by step instruciton.
-However assembly should be fairly simple, please use photos in `Assembly` folder to guide you.
+I'm sorry but I don't have time to write detailed step by step instruction.
+However, assembly should be fairly simple, please use photos in `Assembly` folder to guide you.

 Essentially:
 - Upload code to the Arduino